jasonsenssylvain/todos/README.md

 # todos

-### it's a very simple todos projct, but not that TODOS in your mind.
+### it's a very simple todos projct.
-    It's a tool that can generate issues into your github project if where is a TODO comment in your code.
+    a tool that can generate issues into your github project if where is a TODO comment in your code.

 #### Day 1: